 Supply chain optimization may not seem like a huge priority for your ecommerce business if things seem fine enough: inventory is arriving from your manufacturer and customers are receiving their packages.
 Why bother improving what’s already working?

 The truth is that supply chain management can always be improved in some way.
 If you’re only shipping a couple dozen orders a month, your operation is small and probably easily managed yourself.
-If you’re shipping hundreds of orders per day and growing, your supply chain will need to be continuously optimized.
+If you’re shipping hundreds of orders per day and growing, your ecommerce supply chain will need to be continuously optimized.

 Even though you may think your supply chain is running smoothly, there are opportunities to reduce your costs and improve efficiency to keep your business growing and your customers happy.
 In this article, you’ll learn how to optimize your supply chain for success this year.